cabo/sdf-mapping/draft-bormann-asdf-sdf-mapping.md

 ~~~
 {: #code-augmentation-algorithm title="Pseudo-code illustrating the algotihm for applying a mapping file to an SDF model."}

-An example for an augmented SDF model can be seen in Figure {{code-augmented-sdf-model}}.
+An example for an augmented SDF model can be seen in {{code-augmented-sdf-model}}.
 This is the result of applying the WoT mapping file from example TODO4 to the SDF model shown in example TODO5.
 This augmented SDF model is one step away from being converted to a WoT Thing Description, which requires some information that cannot be provided in an SDF model that only follows the space specification.